-One Young World has established a global and growing community of Indigenous Ambassadors and is committed to representing their interests and the interests of young Indigenous people around the world.
+One Young World has established a global and growing community of Indigenous Ambassadors and is committed to representing their and young Indigenous people's interests worldwide.

 Every One Young World Summit has included Indigenous young leaders sharing their work and, since 2016, agenda content focused on the specific challenges faced by Indigenous communities, with the aim of sharing the expertise and solutions driven by Indigenous peoples.
 Speakers in One Young World events have included Senator Murray Sinclair and Xiye Bastida.
 Sessions have explored topics ranging from "The Power of Indigenous Storytelling" to "Indigenous Knowledge and the Climate Crisis: Reshaping Climate Narratives".